-I am a PhD candidate in the History of Architecture and Urban Development at Cornell University, and hold a Master of Landscape Architecture from the Harvard Graduate School of Design and a Bachelor of Arts in Biology from Swarthmore College.
-I have taught landscape architectural design, representation, theory, and ecology at California Polytechnic State University – San Luis Obispo and University of Detroit Mercy.
-My dissertation, “Between Data and Drawing: Ecological Designs for Urban US Freeways, 1958-1968,” details the methodological and technical aspects of 1960s freeway proposals: illustrating the rise of systematic quantification in urban and environmental design, and articulating tensions between experiential and computational models of human-nature relationship that continue to be debated among designers and planners today.
+I am a Ph.D. candidate in the History of Architecture and Urban Development at Cornell University, and hold a Master of Landscape Architecture from the Harvard Graduate School of Design and a Bachelor of Arts in Biology from Swarthmore College.
+I have taught landscape architectural design, representation, and theory at California Polytechnic State University – San Luis Obispo and University of Detroit Mercy.
 My work has been published in Studies in the History of Gardens and Designed Landscapes, The Next American City, and Crit – Journal of the AIAS.
-As a designer, I have worked for Conger, Moss, Guillard, the Detroit Collaborative Design Center, and various San Francisco-based landscape architecture firms.
+As a designer I have worked for CMG Landscape Architecture, the Detroit Collaborative Design Center, and various San Francisco-based landscape architecture firms.